-As noted in the charts below, most of the GEL MDLs are below the 2014 child resident NALs;1 thus, they are low enough to support a risk assessment and meet most project DQOs.
-However, because there are some constituents that have MDLs that are above their respective NALs, the evaluation was extended to include a comparison against background levels (for soils and groundwater) and MCLs (for groundwater) to support an evaluation of whether lower MDLs should be pursued.
+As noted in the charts below, most of the GEL MDLs are below the 2015 child resident NALs;1 thus, they are low enough to support a risk assessment and meet most project DQOs.
+However, because there are some constituents that have MDLs that are above their respective NALs, the evaluation was extended to include a comparison against background levels (for soils and groundwater) and MCLs (for groundwater) to support an evaluation of whether lower MDLs should be pursued for a given project.